SlavaMelanko/cpp20/README.md

 <a name="constinit"></a>
 ## `constinit`

-`constinit` specifies that a variable must have a static initialization.
+`constinit` specifies that a global variable must have a static initialization.

 `constinit` cannot be used together with `constexpr` or `consteval`.